ubco-W2022T2-data301/project-group-group34/README.md

 ## Team Members

-- Ankkit Prakash: Lead funnyman
+- Ankkit Prakash: Ankkit is a second year Computer Science student, minoring in Mathematics.
 - Ben Norton: The better Ankkit
 - Brianna Chernenkoff: one sentence about you!